SinghIsWriting/insta_pro/README.md

 * Python 3.x
 * Instaloader Python module

+## Prerequisites
+* First of all you have to add your instagram credentials in `credentials.py` file.

 ## Features
 * Fetch and display the following details of an Instagram user:
   * Id